 Summer is when the mold in your home or business really wakes up.
-The heat, high humidity, and rainstorms create the perfect conditions for tenacious, unwanted growth to flourish.
-And if you think mold is just an unsightly nuisance, think again.
-Once it gets a foothold, mold can wreak havoc on your home or business, and can even be dangerous to your health.
+The heat, high humidity, and drenching rainstorms create the perfect conditions for tenacious, unwanted growth to flourish.
+And if you think mold and mildew are just an unsightly nuisance, think again.
+Once it gets a foothold, mold can wreak havoc on your home or business, and can often be dangerous to your health.
 Here’s what you should know about it:

 Mold “wakes up” in hot, humid weather.